Lucas3oo/ots-sw-info-gradle-plugin/README.md

 They are in general fine to use if the software is hosted and not distributed.

 ## Release notes
+### 1.0.0-beta.7
+* Added configuration property to specify additional allowed licenses in addition to the four files.

 ### 1.0.0-beta.6
 * Added some more alias for MIT and LGPL licenses
 * Fixed the reports to not print null in case the info is missing.